The West Frisian Islands are Holland’s wildest and most remote travel destination. They are what you might call ‘the back of beyond’.

 The island is a brilliant bird watching spot with spoonbills, egrets, avocets, terns, marsh harriers and lapwings.
 Its rich ecosystem boasts variety of habitats including wetlands, dunes, beaches, mud flats and bogs.

-Look out for seals in the waters around the islands.
+Look out for seals bobbing around in the waters around the islands.